OpenFlag/OpenFlag/README.md

 # Open the OpenFlag UI and create your feature flag, experiment, or configuration.
 open 127.0.0.1:7677
+# Note: It doesn't work now because the UI panel is under development.
+You can use the Swagger file for working with APIs instead.

 # Sending a request for evaluation in the UI panel or using curl.
 curl --location --request POST 'http://127.0.0.1:7677/api/v1/evaluation' \